naj1024/pyspectrum/README.md

 If you have some sort of sdr working with other tools then after installing the required python dependencies it should just work, mmmmm.

+This project is a bit like the Krikkit One spaceship in The Hitchhiker's Guide to the Galaxy.
+It does the job, but not something you want to rely on.

 Performance will depend on your machine and how the supporting fft libraries were compiled.

 ## Features